Jeffyclarathomas/100_Days_Of_ML/README.md

 # 100-Days-Of-ML-Code

-My 100 Days of Machine Learning Coding Challenge.
+100 Days of Machine Learning Coding Challenge.

 I am taking up this challenge to learn Machine Learning and Deep Learning every day for at-least one hour !!!